vitroid/genice-diffr/README.md

 # genice-diffr

-A [GenIce](https://github.com/vitroid/GenIce). plugin for visualizing the structure factor in 3D.
+A [GenIce](https://github.com/vitroid/GenIce) plugin for visualizing the structure factor in 3D.

 ## Installation

 ### System-wide installation

-(Not working)
+(Not working.)

     % pip install genice-diffr